Islamic pottery

-Medieval Islamic pottery occupied a geographical position between Chinese ceramics, the unchallenged leaders of Eurasian production, and the pottery of the Byzantine Empire and Europe.
-For most of the period it can fairly be said to have been between the two in terms of aesthetic achievement and influence as well, borrowing from China and exporting to and influencing Byzantium and Europe.
+Islamic pottery occupied a geographical position between Chinese ceramics, and the pottery of the Byzantine Empire and Europe.
+For most of the period, it made great aesthetic achievements and influence as well, influencing Byzantium and Europe.
 The use of drinking and eating vessels in gold and silver, the ideal in ancient Rome and Persia as well as medieval Christian societies, is prohibited by the Hadiths, with the result that pottery and glass were used for tableware by Muslim elites, as pottery (but less often glass) also was in China but was much rarer in Europe and Byzantium.
-In the same way, Islamic restrictions greatly discouraged figurative wall-painting, encouraging the architectural use of schemes of decorative and often geometrically patterned titles, which are the most distinctive and original specialty of Islamic ceramics.
+In the same way, Islamic restrictions greatly discouraged figurative wall painting, encouraging the architectural use of schemes of decorative and often geometrically patterned titles, which are the most distinctive and original speciality of Islamic ceramics.

 The era of Islamic pottery started around 622.
-From 633, Muslim armies moved rapidly towards Persia, Byzantium, Mesopotamia, Anatolia, Egypt and later Andalusia.
+From 633, Muslim armies moved rapidly towards Persia, Byzantium, Mesopotamia, Anatolia, Egypt and later al-Andalus.
 The early history of Islamic pottery remains somewhat obscure and speculative as little evidence has survived.
 Apart from tiles that escaped destruction due to their use in architectural decoration of buildings and mosques, much early medieval pottery vanished.

 The Muslim world inherited significant pottery industries in Mesopotamia, Persia, Egypt, North Africa (African Red Slip) and later other regions.
 Indeed, the origin of glazed pottery has been traced to Egypt where it was first introduced during the fourth millennium BCE.
-However most of these traditions made heavy use of figurative decoration, which was greatly reduced, though not entirely removed, under Islam.
+However, most of these traditions made heavy use of figurative decoration, which was greatly reduced, though not entirely removed, under Islam.
 Instead Islamic pottery developed geometric and plant-based decoration to a very high level and made more use of decorative schemes made up of many tiles than any previous culture.